nbedos/termtosvg/man/termtosvg.md

 Duration of the delay between two consecutive loops of the animation in milliseconds.

 ##### -g, --screen-geometry=GEOMETRY
-geometry of the terminal screen used for rendering the animation.
+Geometry of the terminal screen used for rendering the animation.
 The geometry must be given as the number of columns and the number of rows on the screen separated by the character "x".
 For example "82x19" for an 82 columns by 19 rows screen.